andracs/bridging-sustainability/manuscript/0-Introduction.md

 - Actionable Digital Sustainability - A Practical Handbook for IT Professionals
 # Introduction

 **Our society has been sustainable for centuries, but this is not guaranteed to continue in the future.
-The future development of our society has come under considerable pressure in our time.**
+The future development of our society has come under considerable pressure.**

 We are consuming earthly resources beyond our means and beyond the planet's limits.
 It is now up to us to change the way we live and work, both in real life and in the digital space. *This book is about how we can change our digital practices and habits in order to drive positive change in the world.*

-If you work with digital technologies and you are ready to expand your knowledge of matters in the intersection of digital practice and sustainability, then this book is for you.
+If you work with digital technologies and you are ready to expand your knowledge about digital practices and sustainability, then this book is for you.

 It’s a must-read for anyone curious about technology's impact on the environment and society and the opportunities for digital sustainability.
 The book offers insights into current concepts and tools for working with practical digital sustainability.
 It will support your professional development and help anchor your future practices in more sustainable approaches.

-You may be climate optimist who believes that technological and social progress will lead us toward a more sustainable world, or a climate pessimist, concerned about the future.
+You may be a climate optimist who believes that technological and social progress will lead us toward a more sustainable world, or a climate pessimist, concerned about the future.
 You may be a realist preparing for deep adaptation, or an activist promoting environmentalism for a better future.
 Whether you’re a sustainability advocate or a skeptic, a realist or an activist, we aim to equip you to be able to engage professionally in digital sustainability projects and make a positive impact.
 ### Digital development, digital sustainability, twin transition, sustainable digital
 The twin transition refers to the idea that two distinct but intertwined transitions are taking place in society: the digital transition and the green transition.
-Society is moving from analog to digital, and from unsustainable to sustainable.
+Society is moving from analogue to digital, and from unsustainable to sustainable.
 One is optional, the other is essential: we _can_ live simple lives without digital technologies, but we _must_ turn development in a sustainable direction.

 Digital technology is far from sustainable right now - and it won't become sustainable anytime soon.
 It's depleting the earth's resources, polluting the environment, and affecting its users in negative ways.
 Still, there _is_ a path to sustainable digital practices, even if it's a long and challenging one.
 We must begin to work more sustainably today and embrace daily practices that push development in increasingly sustainable directions.
 Only then, perhaps decades or even centuries from now, can we hope to achieve anything resembling sustainable digital technology.